gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 You can add these into your config file with `addnode=ADDNODE`.
 See the [config file](config-file "wikilink") page about how to change your config

+**Make sure you have at least a few addnodes in your config or you won't be able to connect to the network.**

 You can also add the node with the command: `addnode <node> <add|remove|onetry>` in the debug console.